Getting Organised After Christmas

 STEP ONE: GATHER ALL OF YOUR DECORATIONS TOGETHER

-I begin by gathering EVERYTHING Christmas related from around the house into one area - the decorations, Christmas china, your Christmas jumpers, spare Christmas cards and wrap...
+I begin by gathering EVERYTHING Christmas related from around the house into one area - the decorations, Christmas plates, your Christmas jumpers, spare Christmas cards and wrap...

 Get back out your storage boxes.
-Make sure that they are all empty - if there is stuff in them that you didn't use the year, get that out as well and to the rest.
-It's good to have a fresh start, and it makes it so much easier to see what and how much you have.
+Make sure that they are all empty - if there is stuff in them that you didn't use this year, get that out as well and add back in with the rest of your Christmas stuff.
+It's good to have a fresh start, and it makes it so much easier to see everything that you have.

 Step Two: ORGANISE - SORT ITEMS BY TYPE

 Spreading out, sort everything into groups and piles of similar items.
 All tree ornaments in one area, wreaths in another, kitchenware, cards and wrap and so on.